Fordham University School of Law: Campus

-Originally located in New York's downtown Financial District, Fordham Law is currently located on the West Side of Manhattan, as part of Fordham University's Lincoln Center campus.
+Originally located in New York's downtown Financial District, Fordham Law is currently located in Lincoln Square, Manhattan, as part of Fordham University's Lincoln Center campus.
 As part of the university's Lincoln Center Master Plan, unveiled in 2005, a new law school building was built.
-The building took three years to complete, following the groundbreaking on May 2, 2011.
-The new law school building is part of the university's Phase 1 redevelopment of its Lincoln Center Campus.
+After groundbreaking on February 3, 2011, the building was completed in four years, opening September 18, 2014.
+The new law school building is part of the university's phase 1 redevelopment of its Lincoln Center campus.

 The 22-story building was designed by Pei Cobb Freed & Partners to serve a dual-purpose for Fordham University: a nine-story pedestal (and lower-level floor) houses the law school, and a 12-story tower serves as an undergraduate residence hall.

 The law school portion of the building was dedicated on September 18, 2014.
 Former New York City mayor Michael R. Bloomberg delivered the keynote address and U.S. Supreme Court Associate Justice Sonia Sotomayor also gave a speech before presiding over the ribbon-cutting ceremony.

 Academics

-Legal Writing Program

-Fordham offers an extensive legal writing program, with many course offerings beyond the first year.
-All legal writing courses are taught by adjunct professors.